fukairui/fukairui.github.io/_pages/about.md

 - *2025.07*: &nbsp;🎉🎉 One co-first-author paper has been accepted to MM 2025.
 - *2025.07*: &nbsp;🎉🎉 One paper has been accepted to MM 2025.
 - *2025.07*: &nbsp;📊📊 Forward-OFA has been deployed in the Ascend Community of Huawei using [NPU](https://gitee.com/ouo-ovo/forward-ofa/).
-- *2025.05*: &nbsp;📰📰 One paper has been avaliable on Arxiv about LLM thinking-enhanced recommendation.
+- *2025.05*: &nbsp;📰📰 One paper has been available on Arxiv about LLM thinking-enhanced recommendation.
 - *2024.12*: &nbsp;🎉🎉 One co-first-author paper has been accepted to AAAI 2025.
 - *2024.11*: &nbsp;🎉🎉 One first-author paper has been accepted to KDD 2025 August Cycle (Research Track).
-- *2024.08*: &nbsp;🥳🥳 I went to Barcelona, Spain to attend the KDD conference to deliver an oral presentation of our paper DIET.
+- *2024.08*: &nbsp;🥳🥳 I went to Barcelona, Spain, to attend the KDD conference to deliver an oral presentation of our paper DIET.
 - *2024.05*: &nbsp;🎉🎉 One first-author paper has been accepted to KDD 2024 (Research Track).
-- *2023.07*: &nbsp;🥳🥳 I went to Fuzhou, China to attend the CICAI conference to deliver an oral presentation and won the Best Paper Award.
+- *2023.07*: &nbsp;🥳🥳 I went to Fuzhou, China, to attend the CICAI conference to deliver an oral presentation and won the Best Paper Award.
 - *2023.06*: &nbsp;🎉🎉 One first-author paper has been accepted to CICAI 2023.

 # 📝 Publications